harsitbindhani123/Fyle-Web-Developer-Assignment-/README.md

 # Fyle-Web-Developer-Assignment
-# Key Languages : HTML,CSS,Java Script + JQuery
+# Key Languages : HTML,CSS,Java Script + JQuery,Bootstrap
 This is the first project of web developement assigned by Fyle.